finbourne/lusid-sdk-java/sdk/docs/PortfoliosApi.md

         String recipeIdCode = "recipeIdCode_example"; // String | The Recipe Code for getting the fx rates String fromEffectiveAt = "fromEffectiveAt_example"; // String | The start date from which to calculate the Returns.
         String toEffectiveAt = "toEffectiveAt_example"; // String | The end date for which to calculate the Returns.
-        String compositeMethod = "compositeMethod_example"; // String | The method used to calculate the Portfolio performance:   Equal/Asset.
+        String compositeMethod = "compositeMethod_example"; // String | The method used to calculate the Portfolio performance.
+Available values: Equal, Asset.
-        String period = "period_example"; // String | The type of the returns used to calculate the aggregation result: Daily/Monthly.
+        String period = "period_example"; // String | The type of the returns used to calculate the aggregation result.
+Available values: Daily, Monthly.
-        String outputFrequency = "outputFrequency_example"; // String | The type of calculated output: Daily/Weekly/Monthly/Quarterly/Half-Yearly/Yearly.
+        String outputFrequency = "outputFrequency_example"; // String | The type of calculated output.
+Available values: Daily, Weekly, Monthly, Quarterly, HalfYearly, Yearly.
         List<String> metrics = Arrays.asList(); // List<String> | Determines what type of returns should be calculated, see https://support.lusid.com/knowledgebase/article/KA-01675/en-us for a list of available metrics.
         OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the Returns.
 Defaults to the latest.
         String alternativeIncDate = "alternativeIncDate_example"; // String | The date from which to consider the Returns on the Portfolio, if this is different from the date when Returns begin.
 Can be a date string or Portfolio property.